-- 30 The Minister for Energy and Renewables to move-That the House:- - (1) Notes that the latest round of Hydro Tasmania's Community and Innovation Grant programs will provide a range of community groups and organisations with approximately \$40,000 in funding support in 2022. - (2) Recognise that Hydro Tasmania has a long history of supporting the community, and is now in the sixth year of the community grant program and second year of innovation grants. - (3) Further notes that Hydro Tasmania Community and Innovation Grant recipients for 2022 include:- - (a) racing wheelchairs and throwing frames for the Tasmanian Little Athletics Association to support children with a disability to participate and have a fulfilling relationship with sport; - (b) promoting the safety of girls and women through the work of Girl Guides Tasmania leadership and self-development training; - (c) funding for Cystic Fibrosis Tasmania's "Healthy You" initiative, supporting individuals with Cystic Fibrosis with mental and physical wellbeing; - (d) laptops and mobile phones to support the work of staff at Fight Cancer Foundation's John Opie House; - (e) supporting women in the workforce to gain forklift and medium rigid truck licences with Blueline Laundry; and - (f) VHF radios for the Wynyard Volunteer Marinus Rescue to improve communication and safety for water users in the North West. - (4) Congratulates Hydro Tasmania and all funding recipients for these important initiatives, which will make a real difference in the community.
-(7 September 2022) - 31 Mr Winter to move- That the House calls on The Minister for Energy and Renewables, Hon Guy Barnett, MP, to immediately update the House on the state of Hydro Tasmania's financial position.
-(7 September 2022) - 32 Dr Woodruff to move-That the House calls on the Minister for Police, Fire and Emergency Management, Hon Felix Ellis, MP, to require that the terms of reference for the independent review of police procedures by former Solicitor-General, Michael O'Farrell, invite input from the Law Society of Tasmania, the Tasmanian Bar Association and Prisoners Legal Service Tasmania, before being finalised and that the finalised terms of reference be released publicly by the Minister before the review commences.
-(8 September 2022) - 33 Ms O'Connor to move- That the House notes that the Minister for Sport and Recreation, Hon Nic Street, MP, appears to have mislead the House on 8 September 2022 and calls on the Minister to clarify funding arrangements for the Bracknell Hall upgrade and explain his contradictory statements on the matter.
-(8 September 2022)
+- The Minister for Energy and Renewables to move-That the House:- - (1) Notes that the latest round of Hydro Tasmania's Community and Innovation Grant programs will provide a range of community groups and organisations with approximately \$40,000 in funding support in 2022. - (2) Recognise that Hydro Tasmania has a long history of supporting the community, and is now in the sixth year of the community grant program and second year of innovation grants. - (3) Further notes that Hydro Tasmania Community and Innovation Grant recipients for 2022 include:- - (a) racing wheelchairs and throwing frames for the Tasmanian Little Athletics Association to support children with a disability to participate and have a fulfilling relationship with sport; - (b) promoting the safety of girls and women through the work of Girl Guides Tasmania leadership and self-development training; - (c) funding for Cystic Fibrosis Tasmania's "Healthy You" initiative, supporting individuals with Cystic Fibrosis with mental and physical wellbeing; - (d) laptops and mobile phones to support the work of staff at Fight Cancer Foundation's John Opie House; - (e) supporting women in the workforce to gain forklift and medium rigid truck licences with Blueline Laundry; and - (f) VHF radios for the Wynyard Volunteer Marinus Rescue to improve communication and safety for water users in the North West. - (4) Congratulates Hydro Tasmania and all funding recipients for these important initiatives, which will make a real difference in the community.
+(7 September 2022) - Mr Winter to move- That the House calls on The Minister for Energy and Renewables, Hon Guy Barnett, MP, to immediately update the House on the state of Hydro Tasmania's financial position.
+(7 September 2022) - Dr Woodruff to move-That the House calls on the Minister for Police, Fire and Emergency Management, Hon Felix Ellis, MP, to require that the terms of reference for the independent review of police procedures by former Solicitor-General, Michael O'Farrell, invite input from the Law Society of Tasmania, the Tasmanian Bar Association and Prisoners Legal Service Tasmania, before being finalised and that the finalised terms of reference be released publicly by the Minister before the review commences.
+(8 September 2022) - Ms O'Connor to move- That the House notes that the Minister for Sport and Recreation, Hon Nic Street, MP, appears to have mislead the House on 8 September 2022 and calls on the Minister to clarify funding arrangements for the Bracknell Hall upgrade and explain his contradictory statements on the matter.
+(8 September 2022) - Ms O'Connor to move- That the number of Members to serve on the Joint Sessional Workplace Culture Oversight Committee on the part of the House of Assembly be extended to 5.
+(13 September 2022)